kamccall/cpp-ud-ROS-robot-capstone/README.md

 * urdf dir: ROS .xacro files for diffbot and constituent wheel definition

 ## installation implications and required packages
+while the rubric requests cross-platform installation instructions, given the well-documented differences (and challenges) of having a similar ROS experience on windows as well as the (disproportionate) focus on linux within the community for doing ROS development, i am taking the liberty of only providing install instructions for linux.  oh udacity gods please forgive me for this omission and do not send snakes to my bed because they completely freak me out (did you see the video of that guy who kissed the cobra he saved in new delhi and was bitten in the face? really really poor judgement, dude).

+installation instructions on linux:
+1. install ubuntu linux 20.04.5 LTS
+2. install VSCode (from software library in ubuntu)
+3. install ROS noetic ninjemys (full installation)
+4. verify gcc and python compiler versions installed (shouldn't normally be necessary)
+5. install (an absolutely staggering number of) packages using $ sudo apt get install package_name
+6. - ros-noetic-urdf (might not be necessary)
+7. - ros-noetic-xacro (might not be necessary)
+8. - liburdfdom-tools

 ## demo and behavior

 ## rubric points addressed